Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension

-According to \cref{lem:xEsc_finite_transv} above, the denominator of this expression remains bounded away from $0$ when time approaches plus infinity.
-On the other hand, according to the first assertion of \cref{lem:xEsc_finite_transv} and to \vref{prop:dissip_app_zero} and to the a priori bounds \vref{bound_u_ut_ck} for the solution,
+According to inequality \cref{transversality_at_xEsc} of \cref{lem:xEsc_finite_transv}, the denominator of this expression remains bounded away from $0$ as time goes to plus infinity.
+On the other hand, according to inequality \cref{xesc_minus_xEsc_bounded_from_above} of the same lemma and to \vref{prop:dissip_app_zero} and to the bounds \vref{bound_u_ut_ck} for the solution,

-Thus it follows from \cref{xEsc_prime_of_t} that $\xEsc'(t)$ approaches $\cEsc$ when time approaches $+\infty$. \Cref{regularity_Esc_point} is proved. \end{proof} The next lemma is the only place throughout the proof of \cref{prop:inv_cv} where hypothesis \hypDiscFront — which is part of the generic hypotheses \hypGen — is required. \begin{lemma}[convergence around Escape point] There exists a function $\phi$ in the set $\Phi_{\cesc,\textup{\textrm{norm}}}(0_{\rr^n})$ of (normalized) profiles of fronts travelling at speed $\cesc$ and invading the equilibrium $0_{\rr^n}$ such that, for every positive quantity $L$,
+Thus it follows from \cref{xEsc_prime_of_t} that $\xEsc'(t)$ goes to $\cEsc$ as time goes to $+\infty$. \Cref{regularity_Esc_point} is proved. \end{proof} The next lemma is the only place throughout the proof of \cref{prop:inv_cv} where hypothesis \textup{(\hyperlink{hypDiscFront}{\hypDiscFrontRef})} is required. \begin{lemma}[convergence around Escape point] There exists a function $\phi$ in the set $\PhicNorm{\cesc}(m)$ of (normalized) bounded profiles of waves travelling at the speed $\cesc$ and invading the equilibrium $m$ such that, for every positive quantity $L$,